romko1zi/Avalonia-AI-Gen/blueprint.md

 ## 1. Overview

 This application is a desktop utility built with Avalonia UI for entering and saving student data.
-The primary function is to capture detailed student information through a multi-tab form and persist it in a **PostgreSQL database**.
+The primary function is to capture detailed student information through a multi-tab form and persist it in a **local SQLite database**.
+This ensures the application is portable and does not require any external database server setup.

 ## 2. Core Features & Design